mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 ## What we will do:
 - Prepare the server
 - Install Docker & Docker-compose
-- Install Nginx webserver.
+- Install PostgreSQL
-- Install
+- Install Nginx webserver
 - You need to be a user with root access to the machine you're trying to install Mathesar on.

 ## Preparing our server.